Electrocardiography

-Traditionally, "ECG" usually means a 12-lead ECG taken while lying down as discussed below.
+Traditionally, "ECG" refers to a 12-lead ECG taken while lying down as discussed below.

-However, other devices can record the electrical activity of the heart such as a Holter monitor but also some models of smartwatch are capable of recording an ECG.
+However, other devices can record the electrical activity of the heart, such as a Holter monitor or some models of smartwatch.

-ECG signals can be recorded in other contexts with other devices.
+ECG signals can also be recorded in other contexts with other devices.

 In a conventional 12-lead ECG, ten electrodes are placed on the patient's limbs and on the surface of the chest.
 The overall magnitude of the heart's electrical potential is then measured from twelve different angles ("leads") and is recorded over a period of time (usually ten seconds).
 In this way, the overall magnitude and direction of the heart's electrical depolarization is captured at each moment throughout the cardiac cycle.

 There are three main components to an ECG: